 ourselves under the law, yet the Bible teaches that sin nullifies our

 righteousness.
-Therefore, if we don’t accept the sacrifice of Christ, which
+Therefore, if we refuse to accept the righteousness of God in

-in Jesus as the propitiation for our sin, God begins to ignore our sin and
+in Jesus, God begins to ignore our sin and

-have done in His name.
-After we accept what Jesus did for us on the cross, we
+count our righteousness we did in His name with the intent of rewarding us in heaven.
+After accepting what Jesus did for us on the cross, we

-perform our good works no longer for our own benefit but for His glory and
+practice our good works for His glory (Jn 3-21).

 (110m) Thy kingdom come